richibrics/PyMonitorMQTT/README.md

 # PyMonitorMQTT
-PyMonitorMQTT is an universal system monitor (works both on Windows, Linux and macOS) that sends real time information via MQTT to hubs like [HomeAssistant](https://github.com/home-assistant/home-assistant).
+PyMonitorMQTT is an universal system monitor (works both on Windows, Linux and macOS) that sends real time information via MQTT to home automations systems like [HomeAssistant](https://github.com/home-assistant/home-assistant).
 The information is sent every 10 seconds and the broker can perform certain actions on the monitor's computer.

 Available information: